-During the financial year under review your Company has sold/ assigned multiple poolsof housing loans aggregating to Rs.
-3609.15 crore and other non-housing loans aggregatingto Rs.
-1388.83 crore.
-Your Company will however continue to collect the EMIs receivablefrom the borrowers on behalf of theacquirer of the loans and remit the same to the latter after retaining its portion in terms of the individual agreements.
+During the financial year under review your Company has sold/ assigned multiple poolsof Rs 6108.85 crore.
+Your Company will however continue to collect the Equated MonthlyInstallments (EMIs) receivable from the borrowers in most of the cases on behalf of theacquirer of the loans and remit the same to the latter after retaining its portion interms of the individual agreements.

 Your Company has neither issued any shares with differential voting rights nor anySweat Equity shares during the financial year under review.

 No preference shares have been issued by your Company so far.

 Your Company vide special resolution passed by the Members of your Company underSection 180(1)(c) of the Companies Act 2013 at the 33rd Annual GeneralMeeting held on July 21 2017 authorized the Board of Directors to borrow money upon suchterms and conditions as the Board may think fit in excess of the aggregate of paid-upshare capital and free reserves of your Company upto an amount of Rs 200000 crore andthe total amount so borrowed shall remain within the limits as prescribed by NationalHousing Bank.